Stock Sectors - The 11 Sectors of the Stock Market You Need to Know!

 Jitanchandra Solanki

-22 Min read
+16 Min read

-Did you know that the US stock market is comprised of 11 stock sectors and 24 industry groups known as the Global Industry Classification Standard (GICS) and are widely used by professional investors and fund managers?
+Did you know that the US stock market is comprised of 11 stock sectors and 24 industry groups known as the Global Industry Classification Standard (GICS) and is widely used by professional investors and fund managers?

-A stock sector is a group of companies that engage in the same business activity.
+A stock market sector is a group of companies that engage in the same business activity.
 There are 11 sectors of the stock market which were created by Standard and Poor’s (S&P) and Morgan Stanley Capital International (MSCI) which they called the Global Industry Classification Standard (GICS) in 1999.

 The GICS was designed as an investment tool to capture the evolution of different sectors.
 The sector categorisations are widely used by portfolio managers around the world to help determine the best places to allocate their funds.
 But they are useful to all types of market participants - analysts, traders, investors and portfolio managers

 Let’s now have a look at the 11 sectors of the stock market as categorised by the Global Industry Classification Standard (GICS) so you can understand a bit more about what these sectors represent.
-This will be useful information for the section after this when we discuss how to trade and invest in these sectors and the unique correlation they have with the business cycle!
+This will be useful information for the section after this when we discuss how to trade and invest in these sectors and the unique correlation they have with the business cycle.

-Information Technology
+1. Information Technology

 Companies within this sector often provide technological services or produce technological products.
 Some of the most well-known companies in this stock sector include Microsoft, Apple, Oracle, etc.

-Financials
+2. Financials

 The financial sector consists of companies that fall in the following industries: banks, diversified financials and insurance.
 The primary business activity is related to handling money.